2d1ff1cult/cadrille/README.md

 # Usage
 The `chat_cadrille.py` script is the biggest difference from the original repo.
 Simply run the py script (assuming you've cloned [JPL-Su2025-2d3dgen](https://github.com/2d1ff1cult/JPL-Su2025-2d3dgen/))

+To infer Cadquery scripts for a single mesh (stl or ply):
+`py -3.10 chat_cadrille.py --mode 3d --mesh <path to mesh>`

+To infer Cadquery scripts for a folder of meshes:
+`py -3.10 chat_cadrille.py --mode 3d --mesh-dir <path to mesh folder>`

 Previously, it was used as a chatbot, but due to fine-tuning, it has lost that capability. **Still working out how to best carry on with the inference**

 ## Train